 Josephine Saltonstall died in January of 1889, and William Saltonstall died in July of the same year.
-After their deaths, their four children – Robert Saltonstall, Lucy Sanders Saltonstall, John Lee Saltonstall, and Rosamond Saltonstall — continued to live at 30 Fairfield.
+In his will, he left all of his property in trust for the benefit of their four children – Robert Saltonstall, Lucy Sanders Saltonstall, John Lee Saltonstall, and Rosamond Saltonstall – all of whom continued to live at 30 Fairfield.

 Lucy Saltonstall married in June of 1893 to Neal Rantoul, an investment banker, and they made 30 Fairfield their home.
 Robert Saltonstall, a trustee, married in April of 1904 to Caroline James Stevenson and they moved to Readville.
 Rosamond Saltonstall married in June of 1906 to Charles Crooke Auchincloss and they moved to New York.
 John Saltonstall, a stock and bond broker, married in December of 1910 to Gladys Durant Rice and they moved to Beverly.

 The Rantouls continued to live at 30 Fairfield and to maintain a home in Beverly Farms.

 On February 23, 1911, Lucy Rantoul acquired 30 Fairfield from the trust established under her father’s will.

 As originally built, the house had a balustrade on the roof with urns at each corner.
 In September of 1933, Neal Rantoul filed for (and subsequently received) permission to remove the balustrade, which had become unsafe.